gruns/ImmortalDB/README.md

 When a value is retrieved via its key, IronDB

-  1. Looks up that key in every store.
+  1. Looks up that key in every datastore.
-  2. Counts each unique, returned value.
+  2. Counts each unique returned value.
   3. Determines the most commonly returned unique value as the 'correct' value.
-  4. Returns this most common correct value.
+  4. Returns this 'correct' value.

-Then IronDB self-heals: if any store(s) returned a value different than the determined correct value, or no value at all, the correct value is rewritten to that store.
+Then IronDB self-heals: if any datastore(s) returned a value different than the determined correct value, or no value at all, the correct value is rewritten to that store.
 In this way, consensus, reliability, and redundancy is maintained.

 ### API

+#### Set()

 IronDB's API is simple.
 To store a value, use `set(key, value)`: